konsumer/friendstar/NOTES.md

 - friend David ion Forest Village
 - get Inky's synth, talk to them to friend
 - talk to James, fight turnip, talk to James
-- talk to Angel, talk to batman-kid in forest ("I am the night!"), convince him to go with you ("there is a crime happening in village...") talk to Angel
+- talk to Angel, talk to batman-kid in forest ("I am the night!"), convince him to go with you (you are looking for villains, you are a sidekick) talk to Angel, again

 </details>